Graduate Education Diversity Internship Host Sites

 - Paying directly to the intern the $8,000 stipend and to AEA the $10,000 program participation costs

-Download the site questionnaire and check out the GEDI website to learn more about applying to serve as a host site, then contact Gail McCauley, Senior Operations Manager,at firstname.lastname@example.org to discuss this unique opportunity to work with tomorrow’s leaders today!
+Check out the GEDI website to learn more about applying to serve as a host site, then contact Gail McCauley, Senior Operations Manager,at firstname.lastname@example.org to discuss this unique opportunity to work with tomorrow’s leaders today!

 Would your current organization placement make a great GEDI site?
 Encourage them to apply as a host site by following the above instructions.
 Contact Gail McCauley at email@example.com with additional questions.